 The shot injured teenager Samuel Gore, but it killed 11-year-old Christopher Seider, the blast striking him in the chest.

-The news raced through the city, with newspapers halting their presses to include accounts of the shooting, and later they would report more than 1,000 people attended his funeral procession days later, which started at Boston's Liberty Tree.
+The news raced through the city, with newspapers halting their presses to include accounts of the shooting.
+Later they would report more than 1,000 people attended his funeral procession days later, which started at Boston's Liberty Tree.
 Poet Phillis Wheatley would also memorialize him in a poem.

 "It is hoped the unexpected and melancholy death of young (Seider) will be a means for the future of preventing any, but more especially the soldiery, from being too free in the use of their instruments of death," the Boston-Gazette, and Country Journal opined.
 However, 11 days later the Boston Massacre would take place and the march to Revolution continued.

 As for Richardson, he was tried and convicted of killing Seider and imprisoned for a time, but was later pardoned by the king and offered a post in Philadelphia in 1773.
-In that city, publishers attacked Richardson with a broadside and spread the story that he had fathered a child out of wedlock and allowed a Woburn pastor to be blamed for it.
+In that city, publishers attacked Richardson with a broadside and spread the story that he had fathered a child out of wedlock.
+They said he allowed a Woburn pastor to take the blame for it.

 Richardson, widely reviled, would later flee to England.